uber/react-vis/docs/markdown/heatmap-series.md

 #### color
 Type: `string|number`
 The color for all elements in the series, this property will be over-ridden by color specified in the data attribute.
+See [colors](colors.md)

 #### className (optional)
 Type: `string`